2025 Bill Tracker

 HB 3107

-BAD BILL: Permit Fasttracking - Allows a pathway for huge corporations to have a fast tracked process for permitting.
+BAD BILL: Permit Fast Tracking - Will require the state to contract out services currently supported by AFSCME Local 3336 DEQ workers.
+It will also strengthen the process for huge corporations to have a fast tracked process for permitting.
 Amazon is the major proponent of this legislation.
-Oregon DEQ AFSCME members are proud of Oregon’s gold standard permitting processes that ensures staff shepherding each process from application to enforcement.
+Oregon DEQ AFSCME members are proud of Oregon’s high standard permitting processes that ensures oversight oneach step from application to enforcement and retain their exclusive ability to write permits for the state of Oregon that safeguards clean air, water, and land.